|

 comes along and as soon as the sun hits the

-74 deg F to 76 deg F floor, it starts raise the floor temperature
+to raise the floor temperature

 -